Welcome to SFM, LLC

 SFM is a fee-only investment management firm located in Manchester, New Hampshire, just west of the Merrimack River.
-Clients receive services that include unbiased investment analysis, financial planning, portfolio management, business solutions and other specialized services.
-Our firm understands the level of trust a person places in his/her financial manager and makes a commitment to always be true to that fiduciary role.
-We will exhibit the same level of care and concern for your financial affairs as we do for our own families' assets.
+Clients receive services that include unbiased investment analysis, financial planning, portfolio management, business solutions, and other specialized services tailored to their needs.
+Our firm understands the level of trust a person places in their financial advisor and makes a commitment to always be true to that fiduciary role.
+We will exhibit the same level of care and concern for your financial affairs as we do for our own families.

-Since 1998, we have helped our clients analyze their assets, retirement savings, and business holdings to optimize the overall portfolio structure in order for them to achieve long term success.
+Since 1998, we have helped our clients analyze their assets, retirement savings, and business holdings to optimize their overall portfolio structure, enabling them to achieve long-term success.
 Our team approach provides security, diligence, and customization that clients may not receive from an individual investment advisor.
-SFM believes honesty, transparency, and trust are paramount in forming an advisor client relationship; we look forward to helping you.
+SFM believes honesty, transparency, and trust are paramount in forming an advisor-client relationship; we look forward to helping you.

-SFM, LLC is a registered investment advisor with the United Stated Securities and Exchange Commission (SEC).
+SFM, LLC is a registered investment advisor with the United States Securities and Exchange Commission (SEC).

 Meet The Team